 The Bike+ uses WiFi to connect to the Peloton app.
 Through the screen, you can choose your WiFi network, and we never experienced any issues with it dropping the connection during workouts.
 It also uses Bluetooth to pair with heart rate monitors or wireless headphones, so you can exercise without disturbing anyone else in the house.
 We found it easy to connect to Bluetooth accessories, and never had any issues with dropped connections once paired.

 Peloton has made quite a name for themselves over the past few years, and that is due to their excellent app.
-To access the app through the Bike+ you need to get the Peloton All-Access membership which costs $39 a month (it increases to $44/month as of June 1st, 2022).
+To access the app through the Bike+ you need to get the Peloton All-Access membership which costs $44 a month.
 This includes unlimited profiles for every member of your household, and it can be used with the Bike, Bike+, and the Peloton Tread.
 The basic Peloton app is also available for $12.99 for an individual, but it doesn't provide access to the classes through the Bike or Tread.
 The basic app membership can be used on your phone or tablet, so you can use it with other exercise bikes that support that connectivity.
 Either way, the membership cost is something to consider when purchasing a Peloton product, but we imagine most people who are willing to spend the money on the Bike+ are already well aware of the costs associated with the app.

 Using the Peloton app through the touchscreen on the Bike+ is straightforward and intuitive, but often finding the workout you're looking for can be a daunting task due to the sheer number of live and on-demand classes at your fingertips.
 Thankfully, you can use the filter to sort through classes by time, type, difficulty, music genre, or your favorite instructor to narrow down the incredible amount of available options.
 Peloton is constantly adding new content with numerous live classes daily that are uploaded to the ever-growing library of on-demand videos.
 The vast majority of content is the studio-style workouts, and the instructors are truly top-notch, providing motivation, energy, and tips while you ride.
 The classes range from 10-90 minutes in length, with the majority of them falling in the 20-45 minute range, and they always include a short warm-up and cool-down that sandwiches the meat of the workout itself.
 They include all of the typical ride types, with HIIT, endurance, rhythm, speed, bike boot camp, tabata, hills, and many more.
 There are also a number of scenic rides that give you something to look at while you pedal, and some are guided by instructors that are a lot like the studio workouts with a beautiful backdrop.
 No matter the workout you choose, the production quality is high and the resolution on the screen is the best of all the models we tested.